Cities and monuments switch off for Earth Hour

 "I think people probably avoid the fact that climate change is happening, so it's good to see the city grouping together to support Earth Hour."

-From Australia, it was moving westward through Asia, where Hong Kong's skyline was to go dark in solidarity while at Myanmar's most sacred pagoda, the Shwedagon, 10,000 oil lamps were to be lit to shine a light on climate action.
+From Australia, it moved westward through Asia, with many of the skyscrapers ringing Hong Kong's Victoria Harbour going dark in solidarity, while at Myanmar's most sacred pagoda, the Shwedagon, 10,000 oil lamps were lit to shine a light on climate action.

-The event will also be marked throughout Africa, Europe and the Americas.

-Monuments including the Empire State Building, the Kremlin, Big Ben, the Leaning Tower of Pisa, the Eiffel Tower and Egypt's pyramids are all scheduled to switch off.

-Lisbon will host a concert by candlelight, Singapore a "carbon-neutral run", and Tanzania will organise a tree-planting ceremony.
+The lights of the Eiffel Tower in Paris, France's best-known symbol, were switched off for five minutes at 1930 GMT and the Burj Khalifa tower in Dubai, the world's tallest building, went dark for an hour.

+London's Big Ben, the Houses of Parliament and London Eye giant wheel followed suit, among 270 British landmarks that switched off.

+In Singapore, around 200 organizations, including buildings along the city-state's iconic skyline, went black to mark the occasion.
+Organizers said around 35,000 people watched performances and participated in a "carbon-neutral run" that saw some runners in panda and tiger costumes to raise awareness of wildlife protection.

+And in Japan, Tokyo's famed Sony Building in Ginza extinguished its bright lights to honor the occasion.

-Homes and businesses were also being asked to join in, and individuals could commit to the cause on Facebook.
+Homes and businesses were also asked to join, and individuals could commit to the cause on Facebook.

 WWF said teams around the world would use Earth Hour this year to highlight climate issues most relevant to individual countries.

-In South Africa, the focus would be on renewable energy while in China, WWF said it was working with businesses to encourage a shift towards more sustainable lifestyles.
+In South Africa, the focus was on renewable energy, while in China, WWF said it was working with businesses to encourage a shift toward more sustainable lifestyles.

 - Visible proof -